 - the drivers’ license from your home country, that you are wishing to exchange, along with a photocopy of it.

-Upon submission of your application for your Spanish driving licence, you will be provided with a temporary ‘Permiso de Conducir‘ to use until your new Spanish driving licence arrives.
+Upon submission of your application, you will be provided with a temporary ‘Permiso de Conducir‘ to use until your new Spanish licence arrives.

 Various countries have a reciprocal agreement with Spain to exchange licenses.
 If this is the case you follow the same procedure as a EU citizen if you become resident.
 Many others from the United States, Canada, Switzerland and Australia drivers are required to start at the beginning, join a driving school and take the official Spanish Driving exam- just like any Spaniard.